OneKey-Network/addressability-framework/mvp-spec/operator-api.md

 Notes:

-- the endpoints called by the browser Javascript are called "REST" endpoints in this document even though they are not 100% RESTfull, but this naming seems the most appropriate to distinguish them from "redirect" endpoints.
+- the endpoints called by the browser Javascript are called "REST" endpoints in this document even though they are not 100% RESTful, but this naming seems the most appropriate to distinguish them from "redirect" endpoints.
 - values returned by the endpoints are based cookies stored on the web user's browser.
 Of course, it means the same calls on different web browsers will return different responses.